 The Lash Collection

-This premium all-in-one formulation is ideal for lash extension wearers that have sensitivities.
+This premium all-in-one formulation is ideal for lash extension wearers who have sensitivities.
 Also founded by a lash tech, the formulation is free of oils, soap, and parabens.

 Disclosure: We’re reader-supported.
 When you buy through links on our site, we may earn an affiliate commission at no cost to you.
 Learn more about our Editorial Process.